tinelix/RetroWebServer/README.md

 # RetroWebServer
-RetroWebServer is a self-written HTTP server based on SocketServer library from Python 1.5 and 2.0.
+RetroWebServer is a self-written HTTP server based on SocketServer library.
+Compatible with Python 1.x and 2.0.

 _Guaranteed to work on Windows 3.1._